Laura Barnett Psychotherapy

 Training, Affiliation and Practice.

 I am a UKCP (United Kingdom Council for Psychotherapy) and EAP (European Association for Psychotherapy) registered Existential psychotherapist and a supervisor.
 I am a senior accredited member of BACP (British Association of Counselling and Psychotherapy) and also a member of the Society for Existential Analysis, and the Society for Psychotherapy.
 For any enquiries or complaints, my organization of reference is the Universities Psychotherapy and Counselling Association (UPCA) section of UKCP.
 I adhere to the UKCP and BACP Frameworks for Ethical Practice, I have regular supervision and professional indemnity insurance.
-I work part-time in an NHS hospital where I run specialized counselling services and I have a private, more general practice in South Croydon.

 Practicalities